ggold7046/pytorch/README.md

 You can then build the documentation by running `make <format>` from the `docs/` folder.
 Run `make` to get a list of all available output formats.

-If you get a katex error run `npm install katex`.
+If you get a katex error, run `npm install katex`.
 If it persists, try `npm install -g katex`

 > Note: if you installed `nodejs` with a different package manager (e.g., `conda`) then `npm` will probably install a version of `katex` that is not compatible with your version of `nodejs` and doc builds will fail.
-A combination of versions that is known to work is `node@6.13.1` and `katex@0.13.18`.
+A combination of versions known to work is `node@6.13.1` and `katex@0.13.18`.
 To install the latter with `npm` you can run
 ```npm install -g katex@0.13.18```